SimpleAnecdote/jekyll-test/_pages/faq/faq.md

 It's totally up to you.
 Our goal is to eliminate paper cards and create a smarter and more impressive way to share your details (plus being eco-friendly).

 Most of our users report back that after sharing their card three times, they can't even think about using paper cards again.
-However we get that everyone is different and you can always carry few with you "just in case you meet someone who doesn't own a phone"...
+However we get that everyone is different and you can always carry a few with you "just in case you meet someone who doesn't own a phone"...

 Give it a go and see if you could also let go of paper - [start your free trial here.](/pricing)